 Audition date and location: Sunday, November TBD 2019 at Westminster Choir College

-The winner(s) will be chosen by the composer and will perform at the NJMTA State Conference.
-Teachers will be notified as to the exact time of the performance.
-Date and location TBA.
+Winner(s): The winner(s) will be chosen by the composer and will perform at the NJMTA State Conference on Sunday, November 11, at 9:00 AM, at Westminster Choir College.

 How to Enter: Online registration only.
 Register here.